agilescientific/geotransect/README.md

 [![Codacy Badge](https://www.codacy.com/project/badge/83d94f2a212c46b291c9e8c72ba6ed3f)](https://www.codacy.com/app/matt/geotransect_2)

+## Creating an envrironment
+Best thing is to install Continuum's Anaconda.
+Then, from this directory:

+    conda create -n geotransect --file conda_requirements.txt
+    source activate geotransect
+    pip install -r pip_requirements.txt

+    python transect.py -c my_config.yaml

 ## Dependencies
+Hopefully the evironment 'just worked' but if not, you might have to install dependencies by hand...

 Some of these dependencies have dependencies of their own, some of which are substantial and need compiling.
 If you're on a Mac, I recommend using Homebrew for the tricky things like gdal and PROJ4.

 - [pyproj](https://pypi.python.org/pypi/pyproj)